-Managing your social media is a make or break experience.
+Managing your Twitter is a make or break experience.
 If you suck at it then you’ll never have the sort of pull you want with your followers or reach the heights of your account’s potential.
 If you’re great, then your brand grows and you become an authority to the people that follow you.
 You also have less of headache staying on top of things.

-The same goes for twitter.
 That’s why the guys over at Twitter HQ came up with a better way for you to manage and use your twitter account, or multiple accounts if you have more than one.

 How?
-You might ask
+You might ask.

 The answer would be TweetDeck; Twitter’s official attempt at giving you a much easier time of using their platform.
 It comes with a bunch of features to help you stay up-to-date on everything going on in your Twittersphere.
-The pick of the lot if you ask me is the ability to manage multiple accounts and create a custom interface for viewing them.
+The pick of the lot if you ask me, is the ability to manage multiple accounts and create a custom interface for viewing them.

 We’ll go through everything you need to know to so you can check it out and see if it does what it promises to do, which is make things more convenient for you.

 To get started, you’ll want to head over to tweetdeck.twitter.com and log in using your Twitter credentials.